SimVascular/svFSIplus/Code/Source/README.md

 <h1 id="introduction"> Introduction </h1>

-svFSIplus is essentailly a direct line-by-line translation of the [svFSI](https://github.com/SimVascular/svFSI) Fortran code into C++.
+svFSIplus is essentially a direct line-by-line translation of the [svFSI](https://github.com/SimVascular/svFSI) Fortran code into C++.
-This provides a simple mapping between the code of the original Fortan and C++ versions and aided in debugging the C++ code.
+This provides a simple mapping between the code of the original Fortran and C++ versions and aided in debugging the C++ code.

 The C++ implementation differs from the Fortran implementation in four fundamental ways
 1) Custom C++ Array and Vector classes to reproduce Fortran dynamic arrays